 Should I DIY My Bathroom Project?

-In the bathroom, most people are unsure whether they should do the work themselves.
-It might seem simple enough to install a vanity cabinet or upgrade hardware, but the fact of the matter is that this will always be better left to the professionals.
-From a simple upgrade of fixtures to a full bathroom renovation, there’s too much for a homeowner to handle on their own.
+Most people are unsure whether they should do the work in the bathroom.
+It might seem simple enough to install a vanity cabinet or upgrade hardware, but the fact is that this will always be better left to the professionals.
+From a simple upgrade of fixtures to a full bathroom renovation, there’s too much for a homeowner to handle independently.

 The average bathroom remodel costs $10,000.
 However, some low-end projects have been done for under $2,000.
-Then, there are some people who go all out and spend $30,000, $40,000, or more, toward upgrading their bathroom to perfection.
-You can spend whatever you want on your project, but these are some averages to consider in thinking about which renovations to take on.
+Then, some people go all out and spend $30,000, $40,000, or more toward upgrading their bathroom to perfection.
+You can spend whatever you want on your project, but these are some averages to consider when considering which renovations to take on.

 Make room in the budget for professional labor.
 Just do it.
-There’s no other option if you want a bathroom that functions and looks stylish, as it should.
-Even for those who do succeed at DIY, they may spend multiple times longer on the project, which will cost more in the long run.
+There’s no other option if you want a bathroom that functions and looks stylish as it should.
+Even those who succeed at DIY may spend multiple times longer on the project, which will cost more in the long run.
 When it comes to bathroom remodeling, just leave it to the pros.

 Related: How To Create A Bathroom Remodel Budget